NCI-Agency/anet/docs/INSTALL.md

 7. If imagery/maps are needed, install them according to the "How to configure imagery" section
 8. To verify that ANET is functioning, manually launch the ANET Server: ```"bin/anet.bat" server anet.yml```
 9. Visit `http://servername` or `https://servername` (depending on SSL configuration) and verify you can see a welcome screen.
 In case of a problem, please refer to [TROUBLESHOOT.md](TROUBLESHOOT.md)
-10. Add a strart-up task for ANET:
+10. You can either add a strart-up task for ANET, or skip to step 11 if you wish to install it as a service:
 	* Open Task Scheduler
 	* Create task
 	* Name it "ANET"